cyberbotics/webots/docs/reference/camera.md

 *enable and disable camera updates*

 The `wb_camera_enable` function allows the user to enable a camera.
-Once the camera is enabled, it will copy images from VRAM to RAM at each time step, regardless of `wb_camera_get_image` calls.
+Once the camera is enabled, it will copy images from GPU memory to CPU memory at each time step, regardless of `wb_camera_get_image` calls.

 The `sampling_period` argument specifies the sampling period of the sensor and is expressed in milliseconds.
 Note that the first measurement will be available only after the first sampling period elapsed.